Hari0701/5AM-OS/README.md

 ask <question>    ask the kernel about itself -- answered inside this
-                  machine, no network and no host process bridge <question> send the question to a host process over COM2 instead clear             clear the screen
+                  machine, no network and no host process bridge <question> send the question to a host process over COM2 instead tasks             every task slot, its state and how often it was switched to spawn <prompt>    run a generation on its own stack and keep your prompt clear             clear the screen
 ```